StellaAthena/model_card/README.md

 ## Training procedure

 This model was trained for 400,000 steps on the Pile.
+It was trained as a masked autoregressive language model, using cross-entropy loss.

 ## Intended Use and Limitations